 The Kiewit Center for Infrastructure and Transportation was established in 1962 as the Transportation Research Institute.
-The Kiewit Center serves as the umbrella organization for nearly all research within the School of Civil and Construction Engineering.
-The center is a key component in the College of Engineering's drive to become a top 25 engineering program, coordinating multi- and inter-disciplinary research projects.
+The Kiewit Center serves as the umbrella organization for nearly all research within the School of Civil and Construction Engineering, coordinating multi- and inter-disciplinary research projects.

 Learn more about the center and research in pavements, transportation, and infrastructure materials.

 View the latest internal curing research and the Deicing Salt – Concrete Pavement Interaction Bibliography.

 In addition to conducting funded and unfunded research, the center provides a variety of outreach activities to support practicing professionals throughout the Pacific Northwest.

 Oregon Traffic Safety, through Oregon DOT, has sponsored a traffic safety continuing education program with our center since 1979.
 Due to Covid-19 and recent retirements, the program is now offered through a series of webinars that permit participation by technical staff and professionals from the Northwest.

 The center participates in the Council of University Transportation Centers (CUTC) through the Pacific Northwest Transportation Consortium (PacTrans), which is a Regional University Transportation Center (UTC) for Federal Region X located at the University of Washington.
 Our participation provides opportunities to interact with other Northwest universities' transportation groups to address regional challenges.
 The available federal funding has also allowed the center to serve OSU graduate and undergraduate students with over $314,000 in fellowships since 1991.